giovanniboscu/continuous-section-field/actions-examples/degraded_pole/readme.md

 Polygon names have a different purpose: they allow a specific physical region to be selected when assigning `weight_laws` and `shear_weight_laws`.
 The names used in a law are checked when the model is loaded.
 The input is rejected if a referenced name is missing or if the two named polygons do not occupy corresponding positions in `S0` and `S1`.

-### 2.4 Reference weights and longitudinal degradation
+### 2.4 Default variation between `S0` and `S1`

-In this example, each polygon is assigned the same `weight` in `S0` and `S1`.
-These values define the reference elastic modulus of the material.
+Each polygon has a `weight` value in `S0` and a corresponding value in `S1`.

-Without an additional `weight_law`, the model would linearly interpolate the two section values.
-Since they are equal, the resulting elastic modulus would remain constant along the pole.
+By default, the model evaluates the polygon weight at each intermediate elevation `z` by linear interpolation between these two values.

-For the degraded regions, the actual longitudinal variation is defined by a `weight_law`.
-The polygon weight at `S0` is used as the reference value `w0`, while the associated lookup file provides the multiplier applied at each elevation `z`.
+In this example, the corresponding `weight` values in `S0` and `S1` are equal.
+The default interpolation would therefore produce a constant elastic modulus along the pole.

-Therefore, for these polygons, the effective elastic modulus along the pole is determined by the lookup profile rather than by the default interpolation between `S0` and `S1`.
+For selected polygons, this default variation is overridden by a specific longitudinal law, as described in the following section.

 ### 2.5 Prescribed degradation laws